Car Accident Lawyer in Atlanta, GA

 We’ll fight to get you and your family everything you need.

 Driver negligence is the most common cause of car accidents.
-However, there could be other factors that made an accident more likely or the injuries it caused more severe, including:
+However, there could be other causes and contributing factors, including:

-Alcohol, prescription medications, and illicit substances can all dull a driver’s senses and delay reaction times, making it less likely that the driver will be able to respond quickly to sudden hazards.
+Alcohol, prescription medications, and illegal substances can all dull a driver’s senses and reaction times, making it less likely that the driver will be able to respond quickly to sudden hazards on the road.

-Any action that takes attention from the road can be a distraction, including talking on a cell phone, texting, eating and drinking, or talking to other passengers.
+Any action that takes attention from the road can be a distraction, including talking on a cell phone, texting, adjusting the radio or GPS, eating, drinking, or talking to other passengers.

-Speeding, following too closely, changing lanes without signaling, and weaving in and out of traffic are all forms of reckless driving that can lead to accidents.
+Speeding, following too closely, changing lanes without signaling, and weaving in and out of traffic are all forms of reckless driving.
+These behaviors can lead to accidents.

 Some elderly drivers may face a decline in cognitive or physical function, placing them at risk of causing accidents due to impaired vision, inability to turn their heads to check mirrors, or failing to recognize the dangers of their actions.

 Teen drivers are more likely to cause a crash than any other age group.
-Their lack of driving experience makes them less able to recognize and respond to road hazards, and the new-found freedom of driving can lead to distracting or reckless behaviors.
+Their lack of driving experience makes them less able to recognize and respond to road hazards.
+Their newfound freedom of driving can lead to distracting or reckless behaviors.

 DEFECTIVE CAR PARTS

-While never planned, tens of thousands of people experience a car accident in the U.S. each year.
+Thousands of people experience car accidents in Atlanta each year.

 Do you know the steps you need to take after you’ve been in a car accident?
 Read on for more information: